 Got leftovers?
 Don’t just want to reheat them?
 Try one of these recipes for leftovers that will have you wishing you made too much food last night.

-Or not.
-Sometimes, we just don’t want to reheat the same old, same old from yesterday.
-Or maybe there isn’t enough leftovers to feed the whole family.
+Sometimes, you just don’t want to reheat the same old, same old from yesterday.
+Or maybe there isn’t enough leftovers to feed the whole family a regular meal.
 That’s where these seven recipes come in to save the day.

 You’ll be pleasantly surprised with how you can give leftovers new life!